Skip to main content

 10. Final and occupancy inspection

-To book an inspection, call the Building Division at 604-793-2905 before 3:30 pm at least one business day before you need the inspection.
+To book an inspection, call the Building Division at 604-793-2905 before 3:30 pm at least one business day in advance.
 You can also book online 24/7 through Chilliwack’s eInspections system.
 Have your permit number and site address ready.
 Inspections are not done on weekends or statutory holidays.

 Gas appliances are inspected separately by Technical Safety BC (1-866-566-7233).
 Electrical installations are inspected by the Electrical Inspector at 45467 Yale Road, Chilliwack (604-795-8415).
-These are not City inspections and need to be booked independently.
+Both are independent of City inspections and need to be booked directly.

 Step 6: Certificate of Occupancy

-Once all inspections are passed and construction is satisfactorily complete, the Building Inspector issues a Certificate of Occupancy (sometimes called a Notice of Completion).
-This is your official confirmation that the building has been constructed in compliance with applicable codes and that it’s legal to occupy.
+Once all inspections are passed and construction is complete and code-compliant, the Building Inspector issues a Certificate of Occupancy (sometimes called a Notice of Completion).
+This is your official confirmation that the building meets applicable codes and is legal to occupy.

 You cannot legally occupy a new building before this certificate is issued.
 If you’re on a tight timeline, the final inspection needs to be called in with enough lead time to get it scheduled and completed before your move-in date.